 "There is no pit so deep that God's love is not deeper still."
 When tempted to feel sorry for yourself, consider reading Corrie's story.

-This is what my new book will look like.
-It comes out this summer and will be available at Amazon.com and Barnes & Noble.
-It would make a great Christmas or birthday gift for a Christian family member or friend.
+This is what my new book looks like.
+It is now available from Amazon.com, and autographed copies are now available from me.
+The book would make a great Christmas or birthday gift for a Christian family member or friend.
 I will be donating my profit to SmileTrain.
 (See SmileTrain information at bottom of page.)
 Buy my book and help a hurting kid!

 Story from Long Ago